 Our Deputies are on duty 24 / 7.

 We hope to lead by example in fulfilling our obligation to our community.

 Hot Springs County is an equal opportunity employer.
-Pay range is $3450/month to $3525/month DOE.
-Benefits include fully vested Wyoming retirement after 20 years, medical, dental, vision, paid holidays, sick time, and vacation.
+Pay range for Detention Deputy starts at $3450/month, then DOE.
+Benefits include full Wyoming retirement after 20 years, medical, dental, vision, paid holidays, sick time, and vacation.